 In this work ‘The Mirror’ I am researching narcissistic bodily behavior in its origin.
 The modern (Western) society is drenched with narcissistic behavior, as are we, as are you and as am I. Some have already announced the narcissism epidemic* years ago, and not only in a good way.
 Psychiatry is the reflective mirror of the world we are living in and patients are the symptom carriers of a disease where the entire society will be suffering from.

 Launched inside a specific room, situated in what felt as a frigid, lonesome park villa I intervened space with my (light) installation and live performance of ‘The Mirror’: by saturating my skin with the black, diseased water I confront and isolate myself with my mirror image until I am entirely diseased by my own narcissism and begin to drown.
 The narcissism survives.
 Captured by myself, for myself, with myself and because of myself.

-This work is especially developed for my performances in the villa as being part of The Living Museum.
-Though, this is only the start of the visualization of my research into narcissistic (bodily) behaviour.
-The in-depth continuation of this research will be ongoing, and hopefully I will find an opportunity to exhibit the upcoming insights soon again, offline.
-The process is the work.
-See impression images of the launch exhibition underneath.
+This work was especially developed for my performance in the villa as being part of The Living Museum.
+Though, this was only the start of the visualization of my research into narcissistic (bodily) behavior.
+The continuation of this research is ongoing, as always.

 *Twenge, J.M., Campbell, K.W., 2009, The Narcissism Epidemic: Living in the Age of Entitlement, Simon & Schuster